zer2/fantasy-basketball-optimizer/about/turnovers.md

 The intuition here is that the two conditions together specify a situation under which a tiny investment in a category can flip the overall result from a loss to a win.
 This is analagous to 538's [voter power index](https://projects.fivethirtyeight.com/2016-election-forecast/#tipping-point), a way of quantifying the importance of voters under the electoral college.
 The importance of a particular voter is equal to the probability that they can flip the result of their state and flipping that state flips the result of the electoral college.

 We can estimate these partial derivatives mathematically.
 First, we need a distribution that can incorporate how the various categories relate to each other.
+And for that, we need a correlation matrix.

 Correlation is a measure of how related two metrics are.
 When two metrics tend to be either both high or both low, they are highly correlated.
 When they tend to be either high/low or low/high, they are negatively correlated. when they are totally unrelated, they are uncorrelated, or have a correlation of zero.
 A correlation matrix contains the pairwise correlations between many metrics.
 For the fantasy basketball setting, with scores normalized by week-to-week variance (and turnovers muliplied by -1), the correlation matrix is